Bullying in schools

 Where to get help

-If your child is being bullied at school, you should first contact their school (see ‘How is bullying stopped?’ above).
+If your child is being bullied at school, you should first contact their school (see ‘How is bullying behaviour stopped?’ above).

 You can also: